Michael Harris II Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 19th in MLB.

-- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.15).
+- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.16).

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (173 total, 1.1 per game).
+- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (175 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.